Here’s How Every State in America Got Its Name

 28 / 50

 Nevada was named for the nearby mountain range—mostly in California—called the Sierra Nevadas.
-The name comes from the Spanish settlers who marveled at the snowy peaks (nevada translates to “snow-covered”).
-In 1859, Congress shortened the name of the territory (that became the state) to Nevada.
-Note: Nevadans prefer to pronounce the state’s name with the flat “a” like the one in “trap” even though the name’s derived from the Spanish, which means the “a” would sound like the one in “palm.”
-Here are the most difficult to pronounce towns in every state.
+That name comes from the Spanish settlers who marveled at the snowy peaks (nevada translates to “snow covered”).
+In 1859, Congress shortened the name of the territory (which became the state) to Nevada.
+An Act of Congress created the Territory of Nevada in 1861, and it became the 36th state in 1864.
+Note: Nevadans prefer to pronounce the state’s name with the flat a, like the one in trap, even though the name’s derived from Spanish, where the a would sound like the one in palm.

 29 / 50